mt2017-tartu-shared-task/nmt-system-A/reports/README-new.md

     New model: 4. decide when to look at something and watch what.

-- As a result you can see that __the final system better understood the sense of words__.
+- As a result you can see that __the final system better understood the sense of words and translated the whole sentence not only the part of it__.

 Do not forget to check our poster: [__POSTER_LINK__]